tinkerator/otp/README.md

   codes.
 Which code depends on the time skew between your computer at the time you rendered the page and the time on your phone.
-If it takes a while to set things up, you may need to refresh the page to synchronize the codes.
+If it takes a while to set things up, you may need to refresh the page to view a recent enough code.

-- given the way this OTP mechanism works, you can set the same configuration on multiple phones and they will all generate the same OTP code sequences at the same times.
+- given the way this OTP mechanism works, you can set up the same configuration on multiple phones and they will all generate the same OTP code sequences at the same times.